themeblvd/portfolios/readme.txt

 Stable Tag: 1.0.0
 Tested up to: 3.6

-Extend the Post Grid system in your Theme Blvd theme to a Portfolio custom post type.
+Extend the Post Grid system in your Theme Blvd theme to a Portfolio Item custom post type.

 == Description ==